 Many students attend boarding arts high schools to prepare themselves for getting into a stand-alone or university-housed conservatory.
 But students say their schools provide much more, such as: resources they could not find at traditional high schools; strong academic training; 1:1 mentoring; extraordinary collaborative experiences; daily exposure to other arts; and the opportunity to live and learn in the same environment.

-According to Kristy Callaway, executive director of Arts School Network, other benefits to boarding arts students include “access –– to new faculty, guidance/college admissions experts, and master teachers” and the opportunity to be “challenged by a new dynamic of students at their ability level.”
+According to Kristy Callaway, former executive director of Arts School Network, other benefits to boarding arts students include “access –– to new faculty, guidance/college admissions experts, and master teachers” and the opportunity to be “challenged by a new dynamic of students at their ability level.”

 What kind of student will benefit?